Chemistry and Food Science

 The Pre-Health Studies Program, jointly run by the Biology Department and the Chemistry & Food Science Department, provides career-specific course guidance to students in any major who are interested in pursuing a medical, dental, pharmacy, veterinary, or other health-related career.
 Students in the Program also have the opportunity to apply to the Health Professions Advisory Committee for a composite letter of recommendation.
 Please visit the Pre-Health Studies Program page for more information.

 Chemistry, Biochemistry, and Food Science majors who are considering a career in a science writing, editing, publishing, or broadcasting may elect to declare a Science Communication minor, an interdisciplinary minor offered by the English Department.
 The minor consists of five courses, one of which is a 160-hour supervised practical experience in an approved professional setting.
 To declare a Science Communication minor, students must complete the appropriate form and obtain the signature of one of the following department chairs: Communication Arts, English, or Physics and Earth Sciences.
 Students should meet with an advisor in the minor to design a course plan.
 See Program link below for details.

 The Chemistry, Biochemistry, or Food Science minor may be elected by non-majors when chemistry or food science course work would complement the major program.
 See Program links below.

-For non-science majors the Department offers several general education courses on a variety of topics including human biology, marine organisms, plants, and the environment.
+For non-science majors the Department offers a number of general education courses on a variety of topics including the chemistry of life, environment and health, and principles of food science.